iris-connect/iris-client/doc/adr/0003-coherent-use-of-the-configuration-cascade-for-spring.md

 ## Consequences

-I don't think there is anything more to say about points 3 to 6.
 Points 1 and 2 ensure that necessary configurations are not overlooked during deployment and that incorrect default values are not used by mistake.
 Missing configurations are also quickly noticed when the application is started.

+If we use this cascade correctly, then it is clear which settings/values belong where.
+Conversely, it is also clear in which context settings have an effect.